 So if I can recommend a time of year to go, it would be between March and July, before the suffocating heat of summer sets in, followed by the onset of the rainy season.
 “Three months of misery, eight months of sunshine, and one month of ridiculous heat,” is how another expat explained Hoi An’s humid climate, further describing the hottest time of year as pretty unbearable, which happens around July/August.

-Finding a place to rent in Hoi An was relatively easy.
+Finding accommodation in Hoi An was relatively easy.
+We booked a place (through Booking.com) for the first few nights on arrival, and searched on foot for places to rent by the month.
 There are a few Hoi An Expats Facebook groups, one of which is dedicated solely to properties for rent and sale.
 In a day, my boyfriend and I had toured two self-contained apartments that fit our needs and budget.

 One was brand new (like the many places being built for short/medium term rental purposes in Hoi An at the moment), on a busy street, and about a 10-minute walk from the historic old town of Hoi An (for $350 U.S./month all-inclusive).
 The other was part of a family compound in the quiet neighbourhood of Cam Thanh (on a rice paddy!) a 50-minute walk from the old town (for $300/month + utilities).
 The neighbourhood had a local fresh food market with a number of vendors selling hot/prepared foods, which at first glance appeared to have plenty of variety.